-22As Appendix K demonstrates, these differences are much greater than chance.
+^{20.} As app.
+K demonstrates, these differences are much greater than chance.

-23We restrict our analysis to juries with meaningful racial group cleavages because when jurors agree prior to deliberation, the question of which racial group's opinions were most influential is impossible to identify.
+^{21.} We restrict our analysis to juries with meaningful racial group cleavages because when jurors agree before deliberation, the question of which racial group's opinions were most influential is impossible to identify.
 We chose the 1.5-point cutoff because it represents a substantively meaningful difference on our nine-point scale while preserving statistical power for analysis.
-The percentage of juries exceeding the cutoff ranges between about 50-60 percent across the rounds.
-If we choose a different cutoff - for example, the top quartile of racial differences in verdict preferences - the differences we show below are even larger, though less precisely estimated.
+Juries exceeding the cutoff ranges between about 50% and 60% across the rounds.
+If we choose a different cutoff-e.g., the top quartile of racial differences in verdict preferences-the differences we show below are even larger, although less precisely estimated.

-24The actual average distance between POC preferences and verdicts is at least 2 on the nine-point scale in every round, and sometimes more than 3.
+^{22.} The actual average distance between POC preferences and verdicts is at least 2 on the nine-point scale in every round, and sometimes more than 3.

-25Lone POC and White dissenters have nearly identical hung-jury rates.
+^{23.} Lone POC and White dissenters have nearly identical hung-jury rates.